adonisjs/v5-docs/content/guides/http/controllers.md

 However, it comes with the downside of not being type-safe.
 IDE doesn't complain if the controller or the method is missing or has a typo.

 On the brighter side, making the string expression type-safe is not impossible.
-Typescript is already making progress in that direction.
+TypeScript is already making progress in that direction.
 We need two things to achieve type safety when referencing the `'Controller.method'` as a string expression.

 - The ability to tokenize the string expression and create a full path to the controller and its method.
-It is achievable with Typescript 4.1 and onwards.
+It is achievable with TypeScript 4.1 and onwards.
 Here is a [proof of concept](https://www.typescriptlang.org/play?ts=4.1.3#code/MYewdgzgLgBASiArlApjAvDA3gKBjAcxSgB4AJAQzABMAbFAJxhQA9UaIZoGBLMAgHwAKAA4UoqBmABcXKL34AaGAAsqdRrMo16DAJSyY2jU1btqnAAYASLHwBmjGAEEAvgDpbDpwCFXlmAB+bDx8GFAweRBaXVlLZxERAHoAYXAomMYIJLIJZNs3S0VQ-ABbYhUQalkfUNcYWUQwAGswEAB3MBxXHF6kpKMQADcnYacoFTQAIgYkVCmYIYpeCgAjehh1LhQ0CfEYdrRlo-XdkBgxBggjuQUCGD4oc6fmlEgcCOgYWeQ0TARfu4iFAhAByJKg5SgsggcppSKzTIMdx8aisUF6IA) for the same.
 - Next is the ability to have an Import type with support for generics.
-There is [an open issue](https://github.com/microsoft/TypeScript/issues/31090) for it, and we are optimistic that it will make its way to the Typescript in the future, as it adheres to the Typescript design goals.
+There is [an open issue](https://github.com/microsoft/TypeScript/issues/31090) for it, and we are optimistic that it will make its way to the TypeScript in the future, as it adheres to the TypeScript design goals.

 ## CRUD operations